Countability versus Computability: Equivalence of Recognizable and Enumerable

 \section{Equivalence of Recognizable and Enumerable}

+The main part of this section appears in the textbook \cite{ZZ} and is used here as background material for the entire article.
+We assume familiarity with the basic concepts of theory of computation \cite{Sipser,ZZ}.

-We will assume the basic concepts from theory of computation \cite{Sipser,ZZ}.
-Given a Turing machine $M$, $L(M)$, the language {\em recognized} by $M$, is said to be {\em recognizable}.
-If $M$ halts on every input, $L(M)$ is {\em decidable} and $M$ is a {\em decider}.
+Given a Turing machine $M$, the language $L(M)$ {\em recognized} by $M$ is said to be {\em recognizable}.
+A set is {\em computable} iff it can be represented by a recognizable language.
+If $M$ halts on every input, then $L(M)$ is {\em decidable} and $M$ is a {\em decider}.
 A function $f:\N\func\N$, where $\N$ denotes the set of natural numbers, is {\em computable} if $f$ can be computed by a Turing machine $M$.
-This $M$ is said to be an {\em algorithm} if $M$ halts on every input, and in this case, $f$ is {\em total computable} (total and computable).
-We also call $f:\N\func\{0,1\}$ (or $f:\Sigma^* \func\{0,1\}$) a {\em decision function}, where $\Sigma^*$ is the set of finite-length strings built on alphabet $\Sigma$.
-When a set $S$ is defined by a decision function $p:\N\func \{0,1\}$, i.e., $S=\{x \in \N \mid p(x) = 1\}$, the complexity of $p$ governs that of $S$.
-That is, we say $S$ is {\em computable} if $p$ is computable.
-If $S$ is a formal language, then $S$ is {\em computable} iff (if and only if) $S$ is recognizable; $S$ is decidable iff $p$ is total computable.
-There is a bijection $\gamma: \Sigma^* \func\N$ and we use $\gamma$ to define a {\em canonical order} (also called {\em standard string order}), denoted by $<$, over $\Sigma^*$: For any $x,y\in\Sigma^*$, $x<y$ iff $\gamma(x)<\gamma(y)$ (see Definition\,\ref{canonical} in the appendix). $<$ is a well order of $\Sigma^*$.
+The machine $M$ is said to be an {\em algorithm} if $M$ halts on every input; in this case, $f$ is {\em total computable} (i.e., both total and computable).

-We will need a computing model called {\em enumerator}, which is a variant of Turing machine.
-An enumerator is a Turing machine $M$ with an attached printer \cite{Sipser}. $M$ can use that printer as an output device to print strings.
+We need a computing model called {\em enumerator}, which is a variant of Turing machine.
+Informally, an enumerator is a Turing machine $M$ equipped with an attached printer \cite{Sipser}.
+The machine $M$ uses the printer as an output device to print strings.
 The set $E(M)$ of printed strings is the language {\em enumerated} by $M$.
 The following result is known for enumerators \cite{Sipser,ZZ}:

 \begin{thm} $(a)$ If $L=E(M)$, where $M$ is an enumerator, then $L$ is recognizable. \\ $(b)$ If $L$ is a recognizable formal language, there exists an enumerator $M$ such that $L=E(M)$ and every printed string by $M$ is unique. \end{thm}